St. Andrews to Broughty Ferry, Scotland

-At first the sky was blue, but by mid afternoon the grey seemed to come over again, but the coastal towns still lured us with their charm.
+At first, the sky was blue, but by mid-afternoon, the grey seemed to come over again, but the coastal towns still lured us with their charm.

 Next was St. Andrews.
 Famous for the oldest golf course in the world.

 Next up was the castle ruins on the coast.
-The wind blue and the blue sky seemed to peek out again for a while, but not enough to tempt us to the beach below.
+The wind blew and the blue sky seemed to peek out again for a while, but not enough to tempt us to the beach below.

 We then drove down the street towards the famous original golf course.